nitin-k6/nextcrypto/README.md

 This is a Crypto Dashboard developed using NextJs, API, Cookies and queue.
 Also added search functionalities.
+This application uses latest NextJs version and new methodologies.

 Working: